Three summertime bedroom looks

 2. Bright and white

 Look closer at our white bedroom and you’ll straight away see how the walls have more than paintwork going on.
-There are original beams running vertically across every wall, which we’ve painted white, so they stand out without shouting for attention.
-You could add panelling from skirting to ceiling (or just halfway up your wall), or add shiplap boarding to your ceiling if your home doesn’t have any old character like this.
-Then you’ll probably look to the pillow-y bed, with its generous duvet that’s been plumped up to look like a fluffy white cloud; the choice of plain white bed linen helps, but it’s the choice of a feather duvet and the way the bed’s been made that counts too.
-The all-white bedside lamp is a smaller feature not to be forgotten either.
-Together, they’re ways to show white in a whole host of intriguing guises.
+There are original beams running vertically across every wall, which we’ve painted white so they stand out without shouting for attention.
+You could add panelling from skirting to ceiling (or just halfway up your wall) or shiplap boarding to your ceiling if your home doesn’t have any old character like this.

 It’s not all about crisp white though.
-The little bedside table is in pale and pretty Sage green paint.
-The knitted throw is in a muted shade of grey.
-The headboard panel is in a stone-coloured linen.
-Little differences like these help the white to stand out more rather than distract from it – as does that starkly different walnut flooring.
-But when you do home in on those lighter tones in the room, they’re equally as fresh and summery as the white landscape that dominates.
+The little bedside table is in pale and pretty Sage green.
+The throw is in a muted shade of grey.
+The headboard of the Larsson bed is in a stone-coloured linen (Chloe Trellis).
+And the floor is a starkly contrasting deep walnut brown.
+Differences like these help the white to stand out more, rather than distracting from it.